rafaelha/vscode-flamegraph/README.md

    - Click parent elements to zoom out
    - `Cmd+Click` (Mac) or `Ctrl+Click` (Windows/Linux) to jump into the code.
    - Click legend elements to filter the flamegraph by module.
-   - Click the `</>` button in the legend to toggle between code or function view.
+   - Click the `</>` button in the legend to toggle between code or function display.

 The flamegraph and inline annotations are linked - when you select an element in the flamegraph, the corresponding inline annotations are filtered.